JingShing-Tools/Visual-Novel-Editor/README.md

 I love this project.
 I add a command system in that.
 So it can easily process the act or line I want.

+press 'T' to talk.

+press 'enter' to continue dialogue.

+press 'F' to fullscreen.

+press '0' to change filter. -> no has crt tv, scan line and no filter.

 dialogue format(p or n can represent player and npcs):
 ---